lstrzebinczyk/the_empire_blog/posts/10-vertical-horizontal-and-spacer.md

     include UI::Item
     include UI::Collection

-    # We will store multiple UI::Item components as children
+    # We will store multiple UI::Item as renderables
     @renderable : Array(UI::Item) = [] of UI::Item
-    # Immediete plan is to create this component as a children of UI::Box, so we'll store parent like other components do
+    # Plan is to create this component as a child of UI::Box, so we'll store parent like other components do
     @parent : UI::Collection
     @position : Tuple(Int32, Int32)

     def initialize(@parent, gap = 20, &block : UI::Horizontal -> )
-      # We must expose our bounding box.
-Position is mostly governed by the parent, so we'll just save it to a variable
+      # We must expose our bounding box, but we will do it differentely this time.
+      # Position is governed by the parent, so we'll just save it to a variable
       @position = {@parent.bounding_rectangle.left, @parent.bounding_rectangle.top}
       # This represents the gap between individual child components.
 We default it to 20, but allow setting any
       @gap = gap